ROSUVASTATIN- rosuvastatin calcium tablet, film coated

 • treat adults and children 8 years of age and older with high blood cholesterol due to heterozygous familial hypercholesterolemia (an inherited condition that causes high levels of LDL).

-• along with other cholesterol lowering treatments or alone if such treatments are unavailable in adults and children 7 years of age and older with homozygous familial hypercholesterolemia (an inherited condition that causes high levels of LDL).
+• along with other cholesterol lowering treatments or alone if such treatments are unavailable in adults and children 7 years of age and older with homozygous familial hypercholesterolemia (HeFH) (an inherited condition that causes high levels of LDL-C).

 • lower the level of fat in your blood (triglycerides) in adults with hypertriglyceridemia.

-The safety and effectiveness of rosuvastatin tablets has not been established in children younger than 8 years of age with heterozygous familial hypercholesterolemia or children younger than 7 years of age with homozygous familial hypercholesterolemia or in children with other types of hyperlipidemias (other than HeFH or HoFH).
+It is not known if rosuvastatin tablets are safe and effective in children younger than 7 years of age HeFH or children younger than 7 years of age HoFH or in children with other types of hyperlipidaemias (other than HeFH or HoFH)

 Do not take rosuvastatin tablets if you: